ttab/textbit/README.md

 ## Plugins

-Plugins does not really exist yet.
-These are hard coded into the src and can be found in `src/components/editor/standardPlugins` sub directories depending on the type of plugin it is (see below for type of plugins).
+Plugins can be provided as an array of Plugins.

 ### How to define a "plugin"